 Care: Deadhead to prolong the bloom time.
 Cut back after blooming and foliage will regrow into an attractive mound.

 Pests and Diseases: Systemic fungicide or baking soda in horticultural oil can help prevent mildew.

 Propagation: Division or root cutting from around the base in spring.
 If you divide the plants in the fall do so early enough so the plants can get established before winter.

-Companion plants: ‘Coronation Gold’ is attractive with a white Shasta daisy like Leucanthemum ‘Becky’ , red and orange red-hot poker (Kniphofia uvaria), blue sage like ‘East Friesland’, and ornamental grasses.
+Companion plants: White shasta daisy like Leucanthemum ‘Becky’ , red and orange red-hot poker (Kniphofia uvaria), blue sage like ‘East Friesland’, and ornamental grasses.
 The gray-green fine textured foliage is a nice contrast to dark green leaves and large bold ones.

 ‘Parker’s Variety’ (Golden yellow flowers; 3-4′ strong stems; floriferous)